U-KISS: 2009–2010: Line-up change, Only One, and first tours

-On February 3, 2009, U-KISS released their second mini-album Bring It Back 2 Old School, with the title song "I Like You", which gained them popularity, especially in Thailand.
+On February 3, 2009, U-KISS released their second EP Bring It Back 2 Old School, with the lead single "I Like You", which gained them popularity especially in Thailand.

-On November 6, their third mini-album, ContiUKiss, launched Kiseop as the seventh member of the group.
-The title track, "Man Man Ha Ni", was released following the change in their line-up.
+On November 6, their third EP ContiUKiss was released with the lead single "Man Man Ha Ni" and new member Kiseop joined as the seventh member of the group.

-On February 3, 2010, the group's first full-length album, Only One, was released, generating their highest chart-topping single in the Philippines, "Bingeul Bingeul".
+On February 3, 2010, U-Kiss's first full-length album Only One was released.
+Their lead single "Bingeul Bingeul" of the album, generating their highest chart-topping single in the Philippines.
 The song peaked at #2 on the MYX Music Channel Hit and International Top 20 charts for the period of April 25 - May 1.
 The support of Filipino fans helped it stay on the Philippines' MYX Music Channel charts for more than a month.
 The album also topped Hanteo Charts, Hot Tracks, Syn-nara Records, and Evan Records in just one day.
-U-KISS then played in Malaysia, Mongolia, and Japan to promote the album.
+U-KISS promoting the album in Malaysia, Mongolia, and Japan.
 U-KISS promoted the album in the Philippines through a series of mall shows, where they sold more than 1,000 copies in one day, breaking the record for the highest sales in a launch and earning a million pesos.
 Due to its success, the group had their first major concert in the Philippines, later released on DVD as U-KISS First Kiss Tour in Manila.

-On October 4, their fourth EP, Break Time, was released along with the title track "Shut Up!".
+On October 4, U-Kiss's fourth EP Break Time was released, with the lead single "Shut Up!".
 The U-KISS First Kiss Live in Tokyo & Osaka (2010) concerts were held December 6 in Osaka and December 10 in Tokyo.
 On December 10, their Japanese compilation album, First Kiss, placed #2 on the Oricon daily charts on the day of its release.
 In addition to their music career, U-KISS starred in their own variety shows, including All About U-KISS, UKISS Vampire, and Chef Kiss.